 Increases in equine obesity & its related conditions; lack of pasture & degraded land; community pressure; time & financial constraints… these are just some of the many issues faced by 21st-century horses and their owners.

-This means acknowledging that there might be a better way, a way that takes care of their needs, takes care of the environment and saves us time, money, and energy – all at the same time – a true win-win situation all-round.
+This means acknowledging that there might be a better way, a way that takes care of their needs, takes care of the environment, and saves us time, money, and energy – all at the same time – a true win-win situation all-round.

 The Equicentral System offers solutions and a way to address the above issues.

 Jane and Stuart Myers have been educating horse owners around the world for many years, to great effect.
-Their system integrates natural horse behaviour and good land/environmental management and also helps humans through reduced workloads and costs.
+Their system integrates natural horse behavior and good land/environmental management and also helps humans through reduced workloads and costs.

 Just recently they have put together all they have published into the Equiculture Responsible Horse Owners Resource which is a series of PDF books, videos, and articles/information representing all their experience and research as horse keepers and teachers.

-With horse-ownership comes great responsibility to manage our horses to the best of our ability, and to do this sustainably and ethically.
+With horse ownership comes great responsibility to manage our horses to the best of our ability, and to do this sustainably and ethically.
 Do yourself, your horses, and your land a favor – learn how to be a good grass farmer.

 There are several options for accessing the Equiculture Responsible Horse Owners Resource material to suit all budgets so I encourage you to have a look and learn more.

 Healthy Land = Healthy Pasture = Healthy Horse = Happy Owner.